rpgreview/papersandpaychecks/cow-orkers.md

 Senior Management (The Shrine of Evil Chaos)

-The Source of Nile

-Vice-President (Sales and Marketing), Mr. Blue Vice-President ( ), Mr. White
-Vice-President (Chief Financial Officer), Victoria Lake ... intimate relationship.
+"The Mouth of the Nile", Vice-President Corporate, Neil Hotep, "The Source of the Nile", Vice-President Finance, Victoria Lake ... intimate relationship.
 Safe, locked.
-President Fey Rowe, the Queen of the Nile
+"The Queen of the Nile", President Fey Rowe, the Queen of the Nile